 - 4 Tablespoons Sugar

-- 1/2 teaspoon Baking Powder can use 1 teaspoon if you want a thicker pancake
+- 1 teaspoon Baking Powder (may use 1 1/2 teaspoons if you desire a thicker pancake)

 - 1/4 teaspoon Salt

 - Butter for skillet